Yashoda15/portfolio-website/README.md

   🔗 [View on GitHub](https://github.com/Yashoda15/LibraryManagementSystem)

 ## 🧠 About Me
 I'm a final-year B.Tech student in Electronics & Communication Engineering, passionate about software development, IoT, and embedded systems.
-Looking forward to applying my technical skills in challenging software development roles across industries.
+Looking forward to applying my technical skills in challenging projects and opportunities.

 ## 📬 Contact
 - **Email:** yashoda@example.com